Michijs Logo

 Form-associated Custom Element related

-formAssociatedCallback Called when the browser associates the element with a form element, or disassociates the element from a form element.
+formAssociatedCallback Called when the browser associates the element with a form element or disassociates the element from a form element.

 formResetCallback Called after the form is reset.
 The element should reset itself to some kind of default state.
-For input elements, this usually involves setting the value property to match the value attribute set in markup (or in the case of a checkbox, setting the checked property to match the checked attribute.
+For input elements, this usually involves setting the value property to match the value attribute set in markup (or, in the case of a checkbox, setting the checked property to match the checked attribute).

 shadow Allows you to add a Shadow DOM.
 By default, it uses open mode on Autonomous Custom elements and does not use Shadow DOM on Customized built-in elements.
-Only this elements are allowed to use Shadow DOM.
+Only these elements are allowed to use Shadow DOM.

 formAssociated This tells the browser to treat the element like a form control.

-extends Allows to create a Customized built-in element
+extends Allows creating a Customized built-in element.

-tag The tag to extend
+tag The tag to extend.

-class The class you want to extend
+class The class you want to extend.

 If the extends field is not provided an Autonomous custom element will be created.